 - 'Pagota' is a hybrid form with bright yellow flowers.
 This plant is a cross between California species E. tuolumnense and E. californicum ‘White Beauty’.
 It is hardy to zone 5.

-This spring ephemeral needs no pruning; in fact, leaving the leaves intact after the flower petals fall off feeds the bulb to ready it for the following spring's flower formation.
+This spring ephemeral needs no pruning; in fact, leaving the leaves intact after the flower petals fall feeds the bulb for the following spring's flower formation.
 Deadheading is not necessary, either.

 Propagating White Trout Lily